godaai/scale-py/ch-intro/thread-process.md

 ## Processes and Threads

 CPUs, GPUs, NICs, etc., are managed by the operating system (OS).
-The operating system manages the hardware and provides services to users through various applications.
-The running software is called a process.
-For example, when browsing web pages using a browser on a personal laptop, the operating system creates a process for the browser; when writing text content using the Word text editing software, the operating system creates a Word process.
+The operating system manages the hardware and provides services to users through various software applications.
+A running software is called a process.
+For example, when browsing web pages using a browser on a personal laptop, the operating system creates a process for the browser; when writing text content using Microsoft Word, the operating system creates a Word process.
 The Activity Monitor on macOS (as shown in {numref}`mac-process`) and the Task Manager on Windows can display the currently running processes of the operating system and the resources, such as CPU and memory, occupied by each process.

 ```{figure} ../img/ch-intro/mac-process.png
 ---